Mennolt/2-BinairoSolver/README.md

 #### Transfer change log to `Invalid` and `Solved`

-It is a pity that the change log gets lost when a contradiction of solution are found.
+It is a pity that the change log gets lost when a contradiction or solution are found.

 Things to do in [`Solver.hs`](src/Solver.hs):
 1. Add `iChangeLog` and `sChangeLog` fields to `Invalid` and `Solved`.
 2. Adapt `flattenM` and `>>=` to do the transfer.

-#### Also report the log in `Invalid` and `Solved`
+#### Add a level parameter for general contradiction strategy

+We want to indent the change log to visualize the recursive structure of backtracking as done by the self-applied general contradiction strategy.
+To that end, we can add a level parameter.

 So far, monad `M` is -- what is known as -- a _Writer_ monad.
 Recall that strategies have type `Puzzle -> M Puzzle`.
 The extra information produced by the preceding strategy is not available inside the next strategy
 (such as inside `update` and the strategies).
-It is handled completely outside by the monadic composition (viz. `>>=` and `>=>`).
+It is handled completely outside, by the monadic composition (viz. `>>=` and `>=>`).

 To get the ability to use that information,